essandess/isp-data-pollution/README.md

 # Installation

 Depending upon your Python (v.
-3) installation, the module dependencies are `numpy`, `requests`, `selenium`, and `Faker`, as well as `phantomjs`.
+3) installation, the module dependencies are `numpy`, `requests`, `selenium`, and `fake_useragent`, as well as `chromedriver`.
 How you install these depends upon your OS.

 This involves choosing a Python (v.
 3) package manager, typically `pip` or `Anaconda`.

 I like `pip`, so on my machines I would say:

 ```
-sudo pip-3.4 install numpy requests selenium Faker OpenSSL
+sudo pip-3.4 install numpy requests selenium fake_useragent OpenSSL
 ```

-## PhantomJS
+## ChromeDriver

-It is recommended that the `phantomjs` binary be installed directly from [phantomjs.org](http://phantomjs.org/download.html).
-Be sure to verify the [checksum](http://phantomjs.org/download.html#checksums) of the downloaded installation.
+It is recommended that the `chromedriver` binary be installed directly from [chromedriver.chromium.org](http://chromedriver.chromium.org/downloads.
+Be sure to verify the [Etag](https://chromedriver.storage.googleapis.com/index.html?path=2.42/) of the downloaded installation.

 ## macOS

 The [MacPorts](https://www.macports.org) install command is:

 ```
-sudo port install py34-numpy py34-requests py34-psutil py34-openssl phantomjs psutil
+sudo port install chromedriver py36-numpy py36-requests py36-psutil py36-openssl psutil
 ```

 This is what was also necessary on macOS:

 ```
-sudo port install phantomjs
+sudo port install chromedriver
-sudo -H pip-3.4 install selenium
+sudo -H pip-3.6 install selenium fake_useragent

-# if phantonjs fails to build because of an Xode configuration error: test with
+# if chromedriver fails to install because of an Xode configuration error: test with
 /usr/bin/xcrun -find xcrun
 # then do this:
 cd /Applications/Xcode.app/Contents/Developer/usr/bin/